 The Tomb of Mary is the property of two Christian communities: the Armenian Orthodox Church and the Greek Orthodox Church.
 When you enter, you need to go down a long flight of stairs until you reach the empty tomb of Saint Mary.
 According to Catholic tradition, Saint Mary’s body was buried here and, after three days, taken up to the sky by Jesus as part of the Assumption of Virgin Mary.

 The church is quite dark.
 Walking down the stairs, it’s worth stopping halfway to appreciate the tombs of important Crusader Queens of Jerusalem.

 Opening hours: Every day from 6:30 AM to 1 PM and from 2:30 PM to 6 PM.

 This small cave lies right next to the Tomb of Mary, to the right of the church.
 It is believed to be the place where Judas betrayed Jesus and helped arrest him.
 It is also where the eight of the apostles waited while Jesus was praying in the nearby garden.

-Opening hours: Every day from 8 AM to 12 and from 2:30 PM to 5 PM.
+Opening hours: Every day from 8 AM to 12 noon and from 2:30 PM to 5 PM.
 In summer, it’s open till 6 PM.

 On the western slope